 “Gear isn’t important”, I hear this a lot.
-And in many ways this is absolutely true, but some cameras are just a joy to use (and conversation starters) which help a lot with the final result.
+And in many ways this is absolutely true, but some cameras are just a joy to use (and conversation starters) which help a lot with getting people in front of my camera.
 So here is a list of cameras that have given me joy.

 Hasselblad 503CW